pinecone-io/pinecone-ts-client/README.md

 })
 ```

-### Fetch vectors by their IDs
+### Fetch records by their IDs

 ```typescript
 const fetchResult = await index.fetch(['id-1', 'id-2']);
 ```

-### Delete vectors
+### Delete records

 For convenience there are several delete-related methods.
-You can verify the results of a delete operation by trying to `fetch()` a vector or looking at the index summary with `describeIndexStats()`
+You can verify the results of a delete operation by trying to `fetch()` a record or looking at the index summary with `describeIndexStats()`

 #### Delete one